StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 > **NOTE**
 >
-> Asynchronous syntax.
-After the call is successful, it only indicates that the task to create the materialized view is successfully submitted.
-The user needs to check the progress of the materialized view by using SHOW ALTER TABLE ROLLUP statement.
+> CREATE MATERIALIZED VIEW is an asynchronous statement.
+Executing this statement successfully only indicates that the task to create the materialized view is successfully submitted.
+You can check the progress by using SHOW ALTER TABLE ROLLUP statement.
 After the progress is FINISHED, you can use the DESC table_name ALL statement to check the schema of the materialized view.

 ## Syntax